Meet the Staff

 Zane Bilgrav, Durango, Colorado

 My name is Zane Bilgrav.
 I have been involved with Durango Mountain Camp since I was five years old.
-I am a student at Fort Lewis College in Durango majoring in Adventure Education with a Business minor.
-Being dyslexic myself, I have a passion for working with other dyslexic children in helping them reach their full potential as DMC has done for me.
+I recently graduated from Fort Lewis College in Durango with BS in Adventure Education and a Business minor.
+Being dyslexic myself, I have a passion for working with other dyslexic children in helping them reach their full potential just as DMC has done for me.
+In 2017 I began working on my Orton-Gilllingham certification and tutored at The Liberty School in Durango.
 I choose to spend my summers at DMC because I can’t think of a better, more worthwhile summer job.
+My passions are sking, climbing and surfing.